11 Smart Sociology Research Topics That Will Get You an A

 - The Family

 1. The Sociology of Race, Nationality, and Ethnicity

 Race, nationality, and ethnicity are some of the most written about subjects in sociology.
 The classical sociologist Emile Durkheim discussed the effects of origin on a person and the solidarity that they feel with others from the same or similar origin.
-Sociologists like to study these bonds as well as the negative effects of difference.
+Sociologists like to study these bonds as well as the effects of difference.